HansongYang/java-files/Project/readme.txt

-This is a TFTP program and it can provide steady file transfer.
+  This is a TFTP program and it can provide steady file transfer from one folder to another folder or from one host to another host.
 Run the server and client, then you can read files from server folder and write files from client folder.
 It also provides basic error checking, for example, file already exists, file not found, disk full, access violation and so on.
+  FileCopier and listener classes are helper classes.